 Humans are simple creatures – we like doing things that other people like doing.
 We like to buy things that other people buy.

 The way you can use this on your site is to show new customers what other people are buying and using.

 This adds social proof to the product or service and influences the decisions your customers make.

 On a service pricing page, show the most popular plan or product option.

 Online course provider Teachable states which plan is most popular on their pricing page, which is designed to drive business sales online:

+Product reviews are another handy way to increase sales ASAP.
 This adventure gear retailer shows testimonials and Trustpilot reviews across its product pages to maximize social proof:

 You could also show the popularity of products like this adventure gear retailer, which shows when a product was last purchased or viewed: